atishsharma/personal/README.md

-# Atish Ak Sharma | Official Portfolio & Testing Gallery
+# Atish Ak Sharma | Official Portfolio

 Welcome to My Personal Repository.
 This project serves as a central hub for my developer journey, documenting a Testing of experiments, interactive web tools, and research modules under the **ATS Design Studio**.